Have you been the victim of a VPN scam?

 As the saying goes, there’s no such thing as a free lunch.
 Or better yet, when something is free, you are the product.

 On a positive note, a VPN subscription also does not have to break the bank.
-There are a number of cheap and low-cost VPNs to choose from.
-But choose carefully.
+There are a number of cheap VPNs to choose from — but choose carefully.

 There are also free trial VPN services to consider as well (try before you buy).